DIlkhush00/JamBox/CONTRIBUTING.md

 ## Report bugs using Github's  [issues](https://github.com/DIlkhush00/JamBox/issues)

-We use GitHub issues to track public bugs.
+This project uses GitHub issues to track public bugs.
 Report a bug by  [opening a new issue](https://github.com/DIlkhush00/JamBox/issues/new/choose); it's that easy!

 ## License